alexsaussier/Finterpret-app/README.md

+# Finterpret - Your LLM-powered analytics app for your investment portfolio

 # ShipFast — Javascript

 Hey maker 👋 it's Marc from [ShipFast](https://shipfa.st/docs).
 Let's get your startup off the ground, FAST ⚡️